How to Automate Repetitive Tasks as a Virtual Assistant (2026 Guide)

 What to automate:

-Time saving benchmark: 60-90 minutes per day for a VA managing 3+ client inboxes.
+Time saving benchmark: A structured email automation system can reduce inbox management time by 60–90 minutes per day for a virtual assistant handling multiple client accounts.

 Scheduling & Calendar Coordination